 The Town of Catawba is a participating employer in the statewide Local Government Employees' Retirement System (LGERS), a cost-sharing multiple-employer defined benefit pension plan administered by the State of North Carolina.
 LGERS membership is comprised of general employees and local law enforcement officers (LEOs) of participating local governmental entities.
-The Town of Catawba has no local law enforcement officers (LEOs) participating in the plan during the current fiscal year.
 Article 3 of G.S.
 Chapter 128 assigns the authority to establish and amend benefit provisions to the North Carolina General Assembly.
 Management of the plan is vested in the LGERS Board of Trustees, which consists of 13 members - nine appointed by the Governor, one appointed by the State Senate, one appointed by the State House of Representatives, and the State Treasurer and State Superintendent, who serve as ex-officio members.
-The Local Governmental Employees' Retirement System is included in the Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
-The State's CAFR includes financial statements and required supplementary information for LGERS.
+The Local Governmental Employees' Retirement System is included in the Annual Comprehensive Financial Report for the State of North Carolina.
+The State's Annual Comprehensive Financial Report includes financial statements and required supplementary information for LGERS.
 That report may be obtained by writing to the Office of the State Controller, 1410 Mail Service Center, Raleigh, North Carolina 27699-1410, by calling (919) 981-5454, or at www.osc.nc.gov.